Conflict of Interest Policy

 Other Persons Subject to This Policy

-This Policy and its disclosure obligations shall also apply to (a) all of the members of the Investment Committee of the Board, including its non-Trustee members, (b), any other non-Trustee member of any other Board committee and any person appointed as a Special Representative to the Board, (c) the Officers of the College, and (d) such other persons as the Board shall determine may be necessary or appropriate for the benefit of Smith.
+This Policy and its disclosure obligations shall also apply to (a) all of the members of the Investment Committee of the Board, including its non-Trustee members, (b) any other non-Trustee member of any other Board committee and any person appointed as a Special Representative to the Board, (c) the Officers of the College, (d) the Chief Investment Officer and Investments Office Staff, and (e) such other persons as the Board shall determine may be necessary or appropriate for the benefit of Smith.

-References in this Policy to “you” or a “Trustee” shall include all other persons specified above, such as non-Trustee members of the Investment Committee and Officers of the College, who are subject to this Policy.
+References in this Policy to “you” or a “Trustee” shall include all other persons specified above, including non-Trustee members of the Investment Committee, the Chief Investment Officer and Investments Office staff, and designated Officers of the College, who are subject to this Policy.

 The Basic Principle: Avoid Conflicts of Interest